 The editor reads all of the submissions and sends to reviewers.
 The editor can’t review, submit or make the final decisions.

-Dr. Rachel Langford PhD is an Associate Professor in the School of Early Childhood Studies at Ryerson University.
+Rachel Langford PhD is an Associate Professor in the School of Early Childhood Studies at Ryerson University.
 From 2006 to 2016 she served as the director of the School.
-Her research and scholarly work focuses on childcare advocacy and policy development, workforce professionalization, and conceptualizations of care and care work.
-She is a co-editor of a UBC Press edited volume, Caring for children: social movements and public policy in Canada.
-She has also published widely on inclusion in early childhood settings, early childhood pedagogy and provincial curriculum frameworks.
+She is the principal investigator of SSHRC-awarded project that seeks to theorize and frame a robust and coherent integration of care, ethics of care, and care work into Canadian childcare advocacy, policy, and practice.
+She is a co-editor of a UBC Press edited volume, Caring for children: social movements and public policy in Canada and the editor of a forthcoming anthology (Bloomsbury Academic Press) title, Theorizing feminist ethics of care in early childhood practice: Possibilities and dangers.
+She has also published widely on inclusion in early childhood settings and ECE workforce professionalization.

 The co-chairs will liaison between the board and the Editor and, for example, would bring any changes requested by the Editor to the board for consideration.
 They will also chair the editorial committee that advises on overall content for eceLink.

 Laura Coulman, RECE graduated from Ryerson’s Early Childhood Education program in the early 1990s.
-She completed her MSC in Child Studies at the University of Guelph and is now a PhD candidate in the Applied Psychology and Human Development programme at OISE/University of Toronto.
-Laura works as the child care planning and policy analyst for the County of Wellington.
+She completed her MSC in Child Studies at the University of Guelph and is now a PhD candidate of the Faculty of Education, Western University.